C2SM/c2sm.github.io/docs/models/icon/compile_and_run.md

 !!!
 Note

-    If you have never used an uenv von Säntis, you need to create a uenv repo first: `uenv repo create`.
+    If you have never used a uenv on Säntis, you need to create a uenv repo first: `uenv repo create`.

     In case you are using the uenv version for the first time, you need to pull the image first: `uenv image pull $UENV_VERSION`.